 Genetic: Alcohol abuse runs in families.
 It is said that 40-60% of the risk of developing alcoholism is due to genetic influences.
 People are three to four times more likely to begin abusing alcohol if they have biological family members who abuse it as well.

 Physical: Alcohol dependence can occur due to chemical changes in the brain.
 The more that a person drinks, the more likely it is that there will be a disturbance in the normal balance of chemicals and nerve tracks in the part of the brain that recognizes pleasure, as well as in the part of the brain that affects a person’s judgment and ability to exercise self-control.

 The environment in which a person lives and/or works can also play a role in the onset of alcohol dependence.
 For example, people who are under a lot of stress at work may be more likely to drink alcohol after work in an attempt to relax.
-But the more that people drink, the higher their tolerance becomes which then requires them to drink more, which puts them at risk for developing alcohol dependence.
-Similarly, people who have home lives that are stressful or abusive or unhappy may turn to alcohol consumption in an attempt to numb themselves from the emotions that result from the things happening around them.
+But the more that people drink, the higher their tolerance becomes, which then requires them to drink more, putting them at risk for developing alcohol dependence.
+Similarly, people who have home lives that are stressful, abusive, or unhappy may turn to alcohol consumption in an attempt to numb themselves from the emotions that result from the things happening around them.

 - Family history / genetic influences